sumitbera/load-test-ecs/README.md

 ![Alt text](screenshots/cluster_details.png "ECS Cluster name")

-2. Enter infrastructure details, In our case we are using <b>Amazon EC2 instance<b>
+2. Enter infrastructure details, In our case we are using <b>Amazon EC2 instance</b>
 * Min and Max instance can be any value based on your need (in our case we are keeping Min 1 and Max 3).
 * Operating system/Architecture again depends on your compute choices, we are using <b>Amazon Linux 2</b> here.
 * EC2 instance type depends on the level of scale at which you want to perform test, for our case we are using <b>t3.medium</b>